Goga64/zmk-config-ULK/README.md

 ----

-- If you already have your corne - sofle - lily58 configured with this repository and want to make a modification to your keymap, you can do it with the online [ZMK-STUDIO](https://zmk.studio/).
+- If you already have your corne - sofle - lily58 configured with this repository and want to make n a modification to your keymap, you can do it with the online [ZMK-STUDIO](https://zmk.studio/).

 - If you already have your corne - sofle - lily58 configured with this repository and want to make